 Serial renal imaging is recommended for the first year after surgery and should be continued less frequently thereafter if results have normalized.

-For excellent patient education resources, see eMedicineHealth's patient education articles Intravenous Pyelogram and Adhesions, General and After Surgery.
+For patient education information, see Intravenous Pyelogram and Adhesions, General and After Surgery.

 Potential complications from open surgical pyeloplasty include UTI and pyelonephritis, urinary extravasation and leakage, recurrent ureteropelvic junction (UPJ) obstruction, or stricture formation.
 Treatment of urinary leakage is centered around catheter drainage, such as nephrostomy, ureteral stent, or perianastomotic drain, to direct urine away from the perianastomotic tissues and to decrease the risk of postoperative stricture disease.